Recovering long-range cumulative response to geometric frustration in quasi-1d systems, mediated by constitutive softness

+The four systems discussed above are associated with distinct frustration mechanisms that stem from different contradictory tendencies.
+As a result, they all have different spatially invariant minimal solutions.
+Nevertheless, in all systems $\Tilde{L}\propto \sqrt{\beta/\alpha}$, as their compatibility conditions are of similar order.
+Note that the increase of $\tilde{L}$ with $\beta/\alpha$ is not specific to this form of compatibility condition.
+For example, a compatibility condition of second differential order would result in scaling of $\left(\beta/\alpha\right)^\frac{1}{4}$.
+In addition, if the compatibility condition is nonlinear \cite{NE18,ME22b}, the frustration amplitude may affect $\Tilde{L}$ as well, giving an extra handle for tuning its scale.

-In quasi-one dimensional systems the slenderness of the structure, in contrast with isotropic growth, leads to an emergent stiffness in the Hamiltonian along the extended dimension \cite{ME21a}.
-Since gradients in the transverse directions accumulate only along a relatively narrow region, the formation of a gradient along the extended longitudinal dimension becomes prohibitively energetically expensive in comparison.
-Introducing constitutive softness along the long dimension restores the favorability of gradient formation in this direction, thereby recovering the cumulative response.
-This principle could be applied to $3$-dimensional systems as well.
-For example, twisted crystals are frustrated as the length traveled by the outer fibers is greater compared to the inner ones, creating an effective longitudinal mismatch.
-Although their slenderness suppresses longitudinal cumulative response, it may be recovered by soft shear, giving rise to length dependent phenomena.
+In this work, we discuss four distinct systems representing common sources of frustration in quasi-$1D$ systems.
+In any such system the slenderness of the structure leads to an emergent stiffness in the Hamiltonian along the extended dimension \cite{ME21a}.
+Since gradients in the transverse directions accumulate along a relatively narrow region, the formation of a gradient along the extended longitudinal dimension becomes prohibitively energetically expensive in comparison.
+Thus, introducing constitutive softness along the long dimension restores the favorability of gradient formation, recovering the longitudinal cumulative response.
+This principle could be directly applied to other systems not considered here.
+For example, the frustration of twisted crystals in $3D$ results from longitudinal length mismatch of material fibers, as the length traveled by the outermost fibers is greater than the inner ones.
+In particular it may be considered as a non-Euclidean metric embedded in flat space (resembling the case $k_g=0, k\ne0$ in eq. \eqref{ham}).
+This analysis implies that regardless of the details of the underlying geometry, the slenderness suppresses longitudinal cumulative response, yet it may be recovered by soft shear, in agreement with \cite{Gra20a}, opening the door for length-dependent phenomena.